Bell crashes NASCAR playoff field with win at New Hampshire - NewsBreak

 Bell crashes NASCAR playoff field with win at New Hampshire

-Bell explained later there so many laps left in the race, that he didn't need a reminder of how far the No. 20 Toyota had to go to reach the finish line.

-Plus, Bell already knew the way to reach victory lane at his favorite track.

-Bell crashed the NASCAR playoffs — and tightened the pressure on the remaining winless drivers — winning Sunday at New Hampshire Motor Speedway to become the 14th Cup Series winner this season.
+LOUDON, N.H. — Christopher Bell crashed the NASCAR playoffs, winning Sunday at New Hampshire Motor Speedway to become the 14th Cup Series winner this season.

 “That one was much needed right there,” the 27-year-old Bell said.

-Bell mastered the track where he won Xfinity Series races in 2018, 2019 and 2021 and was second in the Cup race last year, holding off Chase Elliott — last week’s winner at Atlanta Motor Speedway.
+Bell mastered the track where he won Xfinity Series races in 2018, 2019 and 2021, holding off Chase Elliott — last week’s winner at Atlanta Motor Speedway.

 Bell is the 14th driver to earn a spot in the 16-driver playoff field.
 With six races left in the regular season, it leaves open the possibility that more than 16 drivers could win a race and the final playoff spot or spots would be decided on points.